 Assume that the network is in the low load regime.
-After a transaction gets approved several times, its cumulative weight will grow with speed λ because all new transactions will reference this transaction19.
+After a transaction gets approved several times, its cumulative weight will grow with speed $\lambda$ because all new transactions will indirectly reference this transaction.

-In the case where the network is in the high load regime, an old transaction with a large cumulative weight will experience weight growth with speed λ because all new transactions will reference it.
+In the case where the network is in the high load regime, an old transaction with a large cumulative weight will experience weight growth with speed $\lambda$ because essentially all new transactions will indirectly reference it.
 Moreover, when the transaction is first added to the tangle it may have to wait for some time to be approved.
 In this time interval, the transaction's cumulative weight behaves in a random fashion.
-To characterize the speed with which the cumulative weight grows after the transaction receives several approvals, let us define H(t) as the expected cumulative weight at time20 t, and K(t) as the expected number of tips that approve the transaction at time t.
-Let us also abbreviate $h := h(L_0, N)$.
-We make a simplifying assumption that the number of tips remains roughly constant at a value of L_0 over time.
+To characterize the speed with which the cumulative weight grows after the transaction receives several approvals, let us define H(t) as the expected cumulative weight at time t (for simplicity, we start counting time at the moment when our transaction was revealed to the network, i.e., h time units after it was created) and K(t) as the expected number of tips that approve the transaction at time t.
+Let us also abbreviate $h := h(L_0, N)$ .
+We make a simplifying assumption that the number of tips remains roughly constant at a value of $L_0$ over time.
 We work with the "approve two random tips" strategy in this section.
 It is expected that the qualitative behavior will be roughly the same for other reasonable strategies.